woleet/woleet-weblibs/README.md

 **`woleet.receipt.validate(receipt)`**

 Allows to validate the format of a proof receipt.

-It does not check the Bitcoin transaction, nor the signature, nor the signee identity (if any).
+Does not check the Bitcoin transaction, nor the signature, nor the signee identity (if any).

 - Parameters:
     - `receipt`: a JSON parsed proof receipt.